AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: task-manager-exit.png

-If there are tasks running when exiting GPS, a window is displayed showing those tasks.
-You can force the exit by pressing the confirmation button, which kills all remaining tasks, or continue working in GPS by pressing the :guilabel:`Cancel` button.
+If there are tasks running when exiting GPS, it displays a window showing those tasks.
+You can kills all remaining tasks and exit by pressing the confirmation button or continue working in GPS by pressing the :guilabel:`Cancel` button.

 .. index:: windows; project browser